Aridaniel/Signup-moongosDB/README.md

 ## Sign-Up Form

-* Created a signu-up form, when you sign in the data gets send to MoongoseDB.
+* Created a sign-up form, when you sign in - the data gets send to MoongoseDB- database.

 * "signupfront" folder is where the frontend (website) is being coded
-* In that folder is a "signupbackend" folder where the server is - there all the
+* In that folder is a "signupbackend" folder where the server is that talk to the DATABASE.

-* Password from MoongoseDb my personal is being stored in .env file where is not seen by everyone
+* Password/Username from MoongoseDb is being stored in .env file where is not seen by everyone.

+* Password that the users write are being encrypetd by bcrypt, so they cant be seen in Database either

+* I did npt spent anytime doing any CSS-work, since Im just leanring the matter Im more intrested in getting better at Javascript-React at the moment.
+Thank you for you understanding, there is no css file.